Martin Peters: West Ham United

 Peters signed his first professional contract in November 1960.
 His first manager Ted Fenton left the club in 1961, to be replaced by Ron Greenwood.
 He was a major influence on Peters and his progress as a young footballer.
 In his first years with West Ham, Peters had played in both defensive and midfield positions before Fenton had encouraged him to play as a right-half.
 He made his debut on Good Friday 1962 in a 4–1 home win against Cardiff City.
 He scored his first goal for West Ham in a 6–1 win at Manchester City on 8 September 1962.
-Also in 1962, Peters played in goal for West Ham in a game against Cardiff City after regular goalkeeper, Brian Rhodes had been injured.
+Also in 1962, Peters played in goal for West Ham in a game against Cardiff after regular goalkeeper, Brian Rhodes had been injured.

 Peters played only five games in his first season with West Ham.
 Although he played 32 league games in the 1963–64 season, he played no part in their FA Cup run and was not selected for the FA Cup final of 1964 at Wembley, in which they beat Preston North End 3–2.
 The following year, however, he established himself as a first team regular and was victorious at Wembley when West Ham won the European Cup Winners Cup with victory over 1860 Munich.
 He was usually partnered in midfield by Eddie Bovington and Ronnie Boyce.

 Peters began to impose himself on West Ham's game, and another chance for silverware came in 1966 when West Ham reached the League Cup final.
 The occasion was still over two-legs with each of the finalists hosting a leg (though this changed to a one-off final at Wembley a year later), and Peters played in both matches.
 He scored in the second game but opponents West Bromwich Albion emerged as 5–3 winners on aggregate.
-The 1968–69 season saw Peters's only hat-trick for West Ham, in a 4–0 home defeat of West Bromwich Albion.
+The 1968–69 season saw Peters' only hat-trick for West Ham, in a 4–0 home defeat of West Bromwich Albion.
 That was also his most prolific season: 24 goals came for him from 48 games.